KristinaEtc/go-multicast-chat/README.md

 ABOUT:

-Peer chat using the UDP protocol and transmitting receiving messages via multicast transmission mode, writing for for training purposes.
+Peer2peer chat using the UDP protocol and transmitting receiving messages via multicast transmission mode, writing for for training purposes.
 Feel free to use it.

-HOWTO:
+INSTALL:

 * go get github.com/KristinaEtc/go-multicast-chat
 * go run main.go